TENANTS - Frequently asked questions

 What about my pets?

 We welcome applications from prospective tenants with pets for consideration.
 Please enquire about suitable properties and any other special arrangements necessary.
 Please note that not all properties will be suitable and others may have pet restrictions outside of our control.
 There is very helpful information which may be obtained from the Dogs Trust www.dogstrust.org.uk and www.letswithpets.org.uk to prepare your pet for application.
 Please provide as much useful and positive information as you are able as pets will require the prior agreement of the landlord.
-Be prepared, If pets are agreed, there will be an additional application fee and additional tenancy deposit or rental may be required to cover excess wear and tear and any damage or cleaning required.
+Be prepared, If pets are agreed, additional rental may be required to cover excess wear and tear and any damage or cleaning required.

 What about smoking?